Peer and Practice Assessments (PPA)

 3. Contact Lens – covers needs assessment, prescriptions and lens selection, patient-centered training, and follow-up care.
 This section will only apply to opticians who dispense contact lenses.

-What happens after the Assessment?
+What happens after a PPA?

 The Quality Assurance Committee will review the results of your assessment and: